 What to Expect

 Learn to communicate effectively and work collaboratively with others in your field.
-Through this program you will demonstrate the ability to think rationally and critically, to analyze and to research a problem, and to propose potential solutions.
-You’ll also come out with a better understanding of the ethical responsibilities of health care from a Christian perspective.
+Through this program you will demonstrate the ability to think critically, analyze and research problems, and propose potential solutions.
+Students in this program are provided a better understanding of ethical responsibilities within a health care team.

-With this degree, you will be elligible to apply for advancement opportunities including but not limited to:
+With this degree, you will be eligible to apply for advancement opportunities in health care settings including but not limited to:

 This degree completion program can be completed in a year and a half or less.
 We encourage you to select a minor that will help you fulfill the total number of credits (120) needed for graduation.
 You can transfer up to 84 credits.
 You will complete the Concordia core curriculum and electives, in addition to the credits transferred, to complete your bachelor’s degree in Diagnostic Medical Sonography.

 Applicants must already be a credentialed diagnostic medical sonographer to apply to the completion program.